nhh/zero/README.md

 Zero is not a framework.
 Zero is an approach to modern frontend development without the need of a framework.
 Technically, Zero is a set of types and functions that enables jsx to be transpiled in dom nodes.

+## Goals

+I see modern frameworks not as technology, they are a products.
+Often your users don't need pr even benefit from updates, but you do - the developer.
+With zero, you never have to update any framework, because its just the dom.

+## Non-Goals

+Become a framework, that can have breaking changes and or updates.
+Provide a npm package so you can download the code.

 With only a few lines of javascript, you can write the following:

 <details>